OktayAlver/siberkapan/README.md

 This is consistent with AbuseIPDB's own reporting policy, which explicitly disallows UDP-based submissions due to the same spoofing concerns.
 The exclusion is enforced at the data pipeline level, not as a UI filter — meaning UDP-only IPs cannot reach any external reporting channel regardless of how the submission is triggered.

 **Novel detection methodology:** The platform's "novel detection" metric (percentage of IPs not previously known to AbuseIPDB) is calculated only against organically detected IPs — honeypot, FortiGate, Nginx Watcher, and Fail2ban sources.
 External feed aggregations (Feodo Tracker, URLhaus, Emerging Threats) are excluded from this calculation, as they consist of already-known global threats and would artificially deflate the metric.

+**Phishing detection safeguards:** Domain detections whose entire signal is fuzzy-derived (no exact brand or intent match) are capped below the auto-approve threshold and routed to manual review, preventing coincidental substring collisions from reaching public feeds unsupervised.
+See [docs/PHISHING_DETECTION.md](docs/PHISHING_DETECTION.md) for details.

 ### Data Poisoning & Abuse Prevention